 Track down the minting plates:

 While you’re in the courtyard, head to the southern end and go into the building.
-Upstairs in here you should find Master Jerome the engraver.
+Upstairs is where you should find Master Jerome the engraver.

 Ask if he works alone, then where Florian is.
 Say that you have a message for him and Jerome will tell you that he lives in the Baker’s cellar.